hsk/trans/typeclass/overload2.md

   In our view, one of the most serious criticisms of type classes is that a program cannot be assigned a meaning independent of its types.

   ---

   In Proc.
 FPCA'95 Conf. on Functional Programming Languages and Computer Architecture

- Institut fur Programmstrukturen, Universitat Karlsruhe, 76128 Karlsruhe, Germany; e-mail:odersky,wehr@ira.uka.de y
+  Institut fur Programmstrukturen, 76128 Karlsruhe, Germany.

-Department of Computing Science, University of Glasgow, Glasgow G12 8QQ, Scotland; e-mail: wadler@dcs.gla.ac.uk
+  Department of Computing Science, University of Glasgow, Glasgow G12 8QQ,

   ---